November 16, 2020

 With love and solidarity,

 Marie Mark, Director of Legal Support and Resources, and

-On behalf of Manny Vargas, Benita Jain, Marie Mark, Terry Lawson, Genia Blaser, Joseph Celestin, Jose Chapa, Karelle Fonteneau, Ryan Muennich, Jon Rodney, Jane Shim, Nabilah Siddiquee, Patrick Baker, and Brittany Castle.
+On behalf of Manny Vargas, Benita Jain, Leila Kang, Jophiel Astorga, Genia Blaser, Joe Celestin, Jose Chapa, Karelle Fonteneau, Jorge Guerreiro, Ryan Muennich, Em Puhl, Jon Rodney, Jane Shim, Nabilah Siddiquee, Andrew Wachtenheim, Patrick Baker, and Brittany Castle

 P.S.
 In the next few months we will update you further on the specifics of our plans for the next year.
 For updates on our work until then, follow us on Twitter and Facebook.
 For now, please consider becoming one of IDP’s monthly sustainers, if you haven’t already, and reaching out to us for any more information.